citp/privacy-policy-historical/c/ce/cel/celtra.com.md

 ### **For purposes of this policy:**

-**“Personal Data”** for non-residents of the European Economic Area means any information that can be used to identify, contact, or precisely locate a person, including name, email, address, and telephone number.
+**“Personal Data”** for non-residents of the European Economic Area (other than California residents) means any information that can be used to identify, contact, or precisely locate a person, including name, email, address, and telephone number.

 **“Personal Data”** for residents of the European Economic Area means any information relating to an identified or identifiable natural person; an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural, or social identity of that natural person.
+This includes IP address and advertising ID (IDFA/AAID).

+**“Personal Data”** for residents of California means information that identifies a particular California consumer or household, including, without limitation, name, unique personal identifier, online identifier, geolocation data, professional or employment-related information, or other information as defined in the CCPA.
 This includes IP address and advertising ID (IDFA/AAID).

 **“Non-Personal Data”** means information not included in the definition of Personal Data, such as pages or ads visited, time spent on pages, browser and device type, and referring and exit pages.
 For non-residents of the European Economic Area, IP address and advertising IDs (IDFA/AAID) are Non-Personal Data.